vimalselvarajan/Hastest-SPI-DAC-and-Power-Control/README.md

 ## Features

-- Simple and intuitive way to control DUTs
-- Support for multiple instruments and interfaces
 - Automatic DAC voltage adjustment for target drain current using the adjust_gate_voltage algorithm
 - Interval-based scanning for DAQ970A
 - Power supply control for Keysight E36234A, E36312A, and N5748A